 Call for Abstract

-8th International Conference on Petro Chemistry and Chemical Engineering, will be organized around the theme “Discovering the Natural Treasures to Navigate the Future”
+8th International Conference on Petro Chemistry and Oil-Gas Marketing, will be organized around the theme “Discovering the Natural Treasures to Navigate the Future”

 Euro Petrochemistry 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Euro Petrochemistry 2019